 In November, the New Jersey Civil Service Commission (NJCSC) will begin administering the Law Enforcement Examination (LEE) to prospective candidates vying for civil service public safety positions throughout New Jersey.
-While the NJCSC refers to the examination as the LEE, the actual examination being administered is a three-factor, psychometric examination officially known as the Law Enforcement Assessment Battery (LEAB).
+While the NJCSC refers to the examination as the LEE, the actual examination being administered is a three-factor, psychometric examination officially known as the Law Enforcement Aptitude Battery (LEAB).
 The examination is authored by a Pennsylvania-based company known as EB Jacobs.
 The company establishes a 3 hour and 20 minute time limit to complete the 246 items on the current LEAB.

 The LEAB is referred to as a three-factor psychometric examination, since it consists of three distinct parts which are scored separately and then combined as weighted means to produce a final average.
 A candidate who fails to meet the minimum threshold for any one of the three sections fails the overall exam regardless of how he or she performs on the other two sections.
 Generally, based on the standardized scoring metrics used by EB Jacobs, 17% of the candidates who sit for the examination will fail.